 The first step to determining your own personal brand is by defining yourself.
 What is your work about?
 What is important to you as an artist?
 How do you work?
 It is difficult to distill this information but it is really worth spending some time thinking about this, perhaps in a conversation with someone else.
 Once you have figured it out yourself, it will become so much easier to communicate your brand to others.

 A lot of artist statements are overly wordy but they don’t actually say anything.
 Keep it simple.
 Your brand will shine through much better if you keep your language concise and short.
-If you need help with your branding, contact Katapult to set up an Artist Branding 101 session.
+If you need help with your branding, contact Katapult for a coaching session.